pymupdf/pymupdf4llm/README.md

 $ pip install -U pymupdf4llm
 ```

-> This command will automatically install [PyMuPDF](https://github.com/pymupdf/PyMuPDF) if required.
+> This command will automatically install or upgrade [PyMuPDF](https://github.com/pymupdf/PyMuPDF) if required.

 Then in your script do